 Face Change.
 The process of replacing the message area of a sign.
 A face change may include, but is not limited to, the replacement of a message board within a sign cabinet.
-The following changes to a sign shall not qualify as a face change: the expansion or reduction of the message area; an addition of or increased intensity in lighting; an increase in the height of a sign; a change in the location of a sign.
+The following changes to a sign shall not qualify as a face change: the expansion or reduction of the message area; an addition of or increased

+Disclaimer: This Zoning Resolution will go into effect March 5, 2026. intensity in lighting; an increase in the height of a sign; a change in the location of a sign.